PART-TIME | WINNIPEG LOCATIONS MECHP-PG Mechatronics

 Graduation Requirements

-Successful completion of Terms One and Two with a minimum of 34 credit units and a minimum 2.0 GPA is required to receive the credential.
+Successful completion of all first and second courses of study with a minimum of 34 credit units and a minimum 2.0 GPA is required to receive the credential.

 Employment Potential